chinmay-sawant/YoutubeCommentsTracker/README.md

 4. Toasts show relevant timestamp comments at the exact moment they reference
 5. **Rewind Support**: Rewinding the video allows timestamps to re-appear
 6. **Smart Cooldown**: Prevents spam by enforcing 30-second cooldowns between re-shows
+7. **🎵 Pause Freeze**: Toasts freeze when video is paused (visual indicators show paused state)
+8. **👆 Click to Extend**: Click any toast to extend its display time by your configured amount
+9. **⚙️ Configurable**: Set both base toast duration and click extension time in settings

 #### 🎨 Toast Theme System
 Choose from 6 beautiful toast themes: